vlaship/embed-link-helper-browser-extension/README.md

 - Manifest V3 (Chrome) / V2 (Firefox)
 - WebExtensions API for cross-browser support
 - `webextension-polyfill` for API consistency
-- Jest for unit testing
+- Jest for unit testing with jsdom environment
 - fast-check for property-based testing
+- Modular architecture with comprehensive test coverage

 ## How It Works